cyberark/terraform-provider-cyberark/README.md

 See [here](examples/) for examples.

 ## Limitations
-The Terraform Provider Secrets Hub plugin does not support the following features:
+The Terraform Provider Cyberark plugin does not support the following features:
 - Update safe
 - Delete safe
 - Update account